Luavis/kakaotalk/README.md

 ### After you prepared ###

-There are various kinds of commands in LOCO protocol like 'login', 'write', 'read', 'buy', 'checkin' etc. Before you freely use these commands, you have to follow two steps to make proper connection with LOCO server.
+There are various kinds of commands in LOCO protocol like 'login', 'write', 'read', 'buy', 'checkin' etc. To use these commands freely, you have to follow two steps to make proper connection with LOCO server.

-1. Send 'checkin' command to get LOCO server info about host and port to communicate.
+1. First, send 'checkin' command to get LOCO server info (host and port) to communicate.

 		document = checkin()